pintergreg/flink/docs/java_api_guide.md

 -------------

-Some transformations (join, coGroup) require that a key is defined on its argument DataSets, and other transformations (Reduce, GroupReduce, Aggregate) allow that the DataSet is grouped on a key before they are applied.
+Some transformations (join, coGroup) require that a key is defined on their argument DataSets, and other transformations (Reduce, GroupReduce, Aggregate) allow that the DataSet is grouped on a key before they are applied.